xhj14012/Command_Line_Tools/linux/caffe/official-cuda-cuddn-install.md

 sudo telinit 3
 sudo /etc/init.d/gdm3 stop
 ubuntu-drivers devices
+# for ubuntu 17.10 and before
 sudo apt install nvidia-396 nvidia-396-dev
+# for ubuntu 18.04
+# notice that nvidia graphics ppa change the nvidia-* install to nvidia-driver-*, but the old one is still works on older ubuntu version and don't konw why
+sudo apt install nvidia-driver-396

 #check driver
 sudo lshw -c video|grep configuration